effektif/user-docs/docs/integration/connectors.rst

 Similar to an API key, you can choose a password (token) that Signavio Workflow will include in a request header field or URL query string, for every request it sends the connector endpoints.
 In the connector configuration, you can choose between a request header field or a URL query string parameter, and specify the header or parameter name.

+.. warning:: Query string parameters are not encrypted by HTTPS and typically appear in log files, so only use query string token authentication for testing a connector on a trusted network with the on-premise edition of Signavio Workflow, and switch to a header field token for production use.

 The connector endpoints can then authenticate requests by checking the respective header field or query string parameter value.